 Markets & Local Flavors

-Mercato di San Benedetto: Start with Italy’s largest indoor market.
-Since the main building is currently under renovation, the stalls have moved to a temporary home at Piazza Nazzari.
-It is still a must-visit spot to see locals bartering over fresh fish and to sample authentic Sardinian cheeses or honey.
+Mercato di San Benedetto: Visit one of Italy’s largest indoor markets to experience local life.
+The main building is being renovated right now, so the stalls have moved to Piazza Nazzari.
+Even so, it is still a great place to see fresh seafood, local cheeses, honey, and other Sardinian foods.

 Scenic Escapes & Nature